google/comprehensive-rust/src/chromium/policy.md

 `- - - - - - - - - -'           `- - - - - - - - - - - - - - - - - - - - - - -'
 ```

-> First-party Rust glue code for a particular third-party crate should normally
-> be kept in `third_party/rust/<crate>/<version>/wrapper`.
+The scenario of using a third-party crate is the more complex one, so today's

-Because of this, today's course will be heavily focused on:
+course will focus on:

 - Bringing in third-party Rust libraries ("crates")
 - Writing glue code to be able to use those crates from Chromium C++.

-If this policy changes over time, the course will evolve to keep up.
+  (The same techniques are used when working with first-party Rust code).